 1 But the parsley, cilantro, garlic and oregano into a food processor and pulse until finely chopped.

-2 With the processor running, drizzle in the tir in the olive oil and vinegar then ad the salt, pepper, and red pepper flakes.
+2 With the processor running, drizzle in the olive oil and vinegar then ad the salt, pepper, and red pepper flakes.
 Adjust seasonings to your taste.

 Serve immediately or refrigerate.
 If chilled, return to room temperature before serving.
 Can keep for a week in the fridge.